Risto Vidaković: Ceres–Negros

 In the 2018 pre-season, after first-choice goalkeeper Roland Müller went on leave, Vidaković recruited former Betis goalkeeper Toni Doblas.
 As the previous season's league champions, Ceres were set to play in the AFC Champions League qualifying play-offs for the first time in their history.
 After beating Burmese champions Shan United on penalties, Vidaković's side managed an upset away win against Australia's Brisbane Roar.
 However, they failed to progress to the group stage after falling to China's Tianjin Quanjian in the final play-off round.
 Relegated to the AFC Cup, Ceres thrashed Cambodian champions Boeung Ket 9–0 in their opening group match—one of the largest margins of victory in AFC Cup history.
 In a rematch of the previous season's ASEAN zonal final, Ceres lost to Home United 3–1 on aggregate.

 In the PFL, Ceres–Negros started their season with a five-match winning streak, which was ended by a 2–0 home loss to Kaya on 12 May.
 On 12 August, during a home match against Davao Aguilas, he was sent off after confronting the referee for what he saw as an uncalled foul on goalkeeper Toni Doblas by Davao's James Younghusband.
 Ceres lost the match 3–0.
 Vidaković's Ceres side ended the season with 19 wins, 3 draws, and 3 losses—successfully defending their league title.
 Unlike the previous season, the 2018 PFL was a pure round-robin tournament.

-He later led the club in the Philippines Football League until 2020.
+He later led the club in the Philippines Football League until 8 July 2020 being force Majeure.

-Maziya (2021)
+Maziya

 On 3 January 2021, Vidaković was announced as the new manager of Maldivian club Maziya in the Dhivehi Premier League.
 He won his first match with the club on 10 January, beating Super United Sports 3–0.
 Maziya won the 2020–21 league title without a single loss.

+Borneo Samarinda

+On 3 October 2021, Vidaković was recruited by Liga 1 club Borneo Samarinda however on 20 January 2022, he resigned from the club.

+Melaka United

+On 22 January 2022, Vidaković signed for Malaysia Super League club Melaka United.
+He bought in Emmanuel Oti, Ifedayo Olusegun and Justin Baas to strengthen the squad however, his contract was terminated on 13 April 2022.

+Kuala Lumpur City (2025)

+Kuala Lumpur City has officially confirmed the appointment of Serbian tactician Risto Vidakovic as the club’s new head coach ahead of the 2025/26 season.
+The announcement was made via the club’s official social media platforms, accompanied by a message that reflects high optimism and a bold vision.
+He replaces fellow countryman Miroslav Kuljanac, with whom he shares a similar coaching pedigree.
+Prior to the official appointment, regional football icon Fandi Ahmad was among the names linked to the KL City job.